imanilchaudhari/yii2-social-share/README.md

 About
 -------

-This is replica of [SocialShareButton](http://www.yiiframework.com/extension/social-share-button) by [Yii Expert](https://yiiexpert.github.io).
+This is a replica of [SocialShareButton](http://www.yiiframework.com/extension/social-share-button) by [Yii Expert](https://yiiexpert.github.io).